 At the time of publishing, there is no penalty for failing to make a modern slavery statement.
 However, a reporting entity can be asked by the Minister to explain why it did not comply with its reporting requirements and/or be required to take remedial steps.
 If the reporting entity does not provide an explanation or it fails to take remedial steps, the Minister may publish the identity of the entity and details concerning the entity’s failure to comply with its reporting obligations.

-NSW has also introduced modern slavery legislation, with reporting obligations.
-It is intended that companies reporting under the Commonwealth regime would satisfy the requirements of the NSW law (although the interaction between the laws is still to be formalised).
+NSW has also introduced modern slavery legislation, with reporting obligations for state owned corporations not already reporting under the Commonwealth regime would satisfy the requirements of the NSW law.
 Entities should consider whether they have obligations under either the Commonwealth and/or NSW law.

 Last updated: 01/01/2023